BarathArivazhagan/spring-task-sample/README.md

 # Spring-Task-Sample

-This repository contains spring samples for task oriented
+This repository contains spring samples for task oriented and to solve stack overflow issues and scratches.